darinz/DL/11_Optimization/05_knowledge_distillation.md

         return final_loss.item(), hard_loss.item(), soft_loss.item(), feature_loss.item()
 ```
+> **Code Walkthrough:**
+> - Extracts intermediate features from both teacher and student models.
+> - Adds a feature matching loss to encourage the student to mimic the teacher's internal representations.
+> - This can help the student learn better than just matching the final outputs.

 *Feature matching encourages the student to mimic not just the teacher's outputs, but also its internal representations.*

 ---